masinger/Gossip4Net/README.md

      return response
 ```

-The eternal behavior is therefore determined by the set of registered request and response modifiers.
+The entire behavior is therefore determined by the set of registered request and response modifiers.
-In order to know which behaviors should be applied, the `HttpGossipBuilder<>` uses different modifier registrations.
+In order to deterine the behaviors to be applied, the `HttpGossipBuilder<>` uses different modifier registrations.
 These are responsible for registering intended behaviors based on certain criteria (e.g. an attribute is present).

 ```text